vanhoefm/airsnitch/macstealer/README.md

 [our paper](https://papers.mathyvanhoef.com/usenix2023-wifi.pdf).

-Unfortunately, other vendors are also using this CVE to refer to the (strictly speaking unrelated) vulnerability that is discussed in Section 3 of [our paper](https://papers.mathyvanhoef.com/usenix2023-wifi.pdf).
+Unfortunately, other vendors are also using this CVE to refer to the (strictly speaking unrelated) vulnerability that is discussed in Section 3 of [the Framing Frames paper](https://papers.mathyvanhoef.com/usenix2023-wifi.pdf).
-In fact, the actual description of the CVE as can be found on MITRE, in our opinion, only describes the attack in Section 3 of our paper.
-In practice, it seems that CVE-2022-47522 is used to refer to all attacks in our paper, even though they are technically different.
+This is in contrast with the actual description of the CVE as documented by MITRE, which, in our opinion, only describes the attack in Section 3 of the Framing Frames paper.
+In practice, it seems that CVE-2022-47522 is used to refer to all attacks in the Framing Frames paper, even though they are technically different.

 <a id="id-change-log"></a>
 # 9. Change log